-Researchers took twelve horses and trailered them in three different positions - forward facing, backwards, and sideways - during a 3 hour, 125 mile journey.
-The researchers checked their heart rates, breathing rates, and body temperature during different parts of the journey to determine their stress levels, health, and overall comfortability.
+A study from the Journal of Veterinary Behavior took twelve horses and trailered them in three different positions - forward facing, backwards, and sideways - during a 3 hour, 125 mile journey.
+The researchers checked their heart rates, breathing rates, and body temperature during different parts of the journey to determine their stress levels, health, and overall comfort.

 Other equine experts have made similar observations as well.
 Dr. Sharon Cregier observed, “horses can most easily keep their balance when they are facing away from the direction of travel - this has actually been proven by experiments using a stock trailer, bumper pull trailers, vans, 3-horse and 2-horse tagalongs.”